RB301/app-deploy-aws/README.md

 # terraform-deploy
-Deploys a service on AWS fargate
+Deploys a service on AWS ECS